keshavmundhe477/Notary/README.md

 - **Document Statistics**: Displays basic statistics about the loaded book, including character count, word count, and document length.
 - **Smooth Scrolling**: Ensures a smooth reading experience by scrolling to search results.

+ ## Demo

+You can visit the app [here](https://keshavmundhe477.github.io/Notary/).

 ## Tech Stack

 - **HTML5**: Used for structuring the webpage and layout.
-- **JavaScript (Vanilla JS)**: Handles dynamic content loading, search functionality, and word analysis.
+- **JavaScript**: Handles dynamic content loading, search functionality, and word analysis.
 - **Bootstrap 4**: Provides a responsive design and pre-styled components.
 - **FontAwesome**: For additional icons in the interface.